Benson-Genomics-Lab/VNTRseek/INSTALL.md

 make install # or sudo make install, if needed
 ```

-By default, this will install the pipeline to `/usr/local/vntrseekN.N.N` (eg,
+By default, this will install the pipeline to `/usr/local/vntrseekN.N.N` (e.g.,
 `/usr/local/vntrseek2.0.3`) and create a symbolic link at `/usr/local/bin/vntrseek`
-that points to the main program at `usr/local/vntrseekN.N.N/vntrseek.pl`.
+that points to the main program at `/usr/local/vntrseekN.N.N/vntrseek.pl`.

 If you would like to choose a different installation prefix,
 add the `-DCMAEK_INSTALL_PREFIX` option to the `cmake` call, e.g.: